-- 1. Select [Peak Fit Manual Input of Start Parameters Doublet Peaks], - 2.
+- 1. Select [Peak Fit Manual Input of Start Parameters Doublet Peaks] or the pop-up command [Peak Fit Input Parameters Doublet Peaks], - 2.
 Define the number of doublets in the upcoming dialogue box and click OK, accept or change the Min/Max-values in table 'Min/Max Fit Parameters Doublet' (see 3.4.4), click OK or leave the procedure with Cancel,